JoshMermel/Juggle-Transition/README.md

 I claim that my solutions are good and jugglinglab is in the wrong here.
 Maybe later I'll justify that argument more.

+In general though, transitions between sync and async are poorly documented so I apologize for my mediocre support of them.
+Maybe if someone gets me good documentation on them I'll support them better in the future.

+### Excessive examples because we can

 ##Data Structures